emptynick/breville-barista-touch/Readme.md

 On the PCB there is an UART port which is not soldered.
 Attaching cables and connecting it to my logic analyzer gave me - nothing.
 Bummer.
-The only thing visible is some random gibberish data on the RX line:
+The only thing visible is some random gibberish data on the RX line.

-**INSERT IMAGE**

 Those data are also visible while the machine is **not** connected to mains - possibly because of the backup battery.

 The same applies to the other port number 8

 ### Pressure sensor

-There is a sensor on the PCB which was connected to a hose leasing to ...
+There is a sensor on the PCB which was connected to a hose leasing to venturi valve.
 It is marked `FN9520` and googling this leads me to the [Amsys SM9520A](https://www.amsys-sensor.com/products/ceramic-and-silicon-pressure-measuring-cells/sm95g-low-pressure-sensor-die/) a low differential pressure sensor die.

 ## Now what?

 We do have two options now:

-1. "Crack" the firmware and flash a custom one
-2. Remove the PCB and add a different.
+1. Remove the PCB and add a different.

-### Customizing the firmware
+2. "Crack" the firmware and flash a custom one

-The hardware we have is pretty powerful.
-We have a 32bit ARM Cortex M4 with up to 180Mhz, 256Mb RAM and 256Mb flash.
-You ever thought you could say that about your coffee machine?

 ### Replacing the PCB